ICS314-Toaster-Lovin/ICS314-Toaster-Lovin.github.io/index.md

 <img src="images/Add-Recipe-Page.png" class="img-fluid" width=400>

-#### Edit Recipe page

-After clicking on the "Edit" link associated with an item, this page displays that allows you to change and save it:

 #### Individual Recipe page

 This page contains the full details of each recipe including a photo, ingredients list, and instructions